ZeroJester/CMPG-323-Overview---35376759/README.md

     Repository 4:   This repository will be used for Project 4 (link here) Repository 5:   This repository will be used for Project 5 (link here)

-    Each project will be done in a seperate, dedicated repository.
+    Each project will be done in seperate, dedicated repositories.
     The links to each repository will be added as they are created later on.

 ## Diagram